ArcadeHustle/WatermelonPapriumDump/legal/README.md

 # Pseudo-Legal opinion
-### Does Watermelon Games own Paprium Intellectual Property?

 The lines between "reference and inspiration", and "swiping and plagiarism" can be murky as CodieKitty notes in ['Swipe-rium'](https://codiekitty.com/MOREC/wmswiping.htm).
 A goal of this project is to be able to provide commentary on the theory that some of Paprium's IP is borrowed from Sega, SNK, and other historic gaming sources.<br>

 There has been a long raging debate about how much of the Paprium content is "stolen", vs. an "homage", or "inspired by" other games.
 The conversation of course has direct relevance in determining what is "fair use" vs. "infringement" with regard to use of Paprium's game assets, and game play logic.<br>

+### Does Watermelon Games own Paprium Intellectual Property?
-Per the US Copyright Office."[Preregistration](https://www.copyright.gov/fedreg/2005/70fr42286.html) is not a substitute for registration, but is a preliminary step prior to a full registration that will take place after the work has been published or infringed".
+Per the US Copyright Office: "[Preregistration](https://www.copyright.gov/fedreg/2005/70fr42286.html) is not a substitute for registration, but is a preliminary step prior to a full registration that will take place after the work has been published or infringed".
 Paprium was [preregistered](https://www.copyright.gov/prereg/) with the US Copyright Office on: ```2016-03-08``` citing "Creation of Work Began" ```2012-01-01```, "Date of Anticipated Completion" ```2016-06-01```, and a "Projected Date of Publication" of ```2016-08-16```.
 "Type of Work" was "Preregistration", with "Type of Work Preregistered" listed as ```Computer Program (may include a videogame)```.
 You can search for Preregistration number [PRE000008627](https://publicrecords.copyright.gov/detailed-record/28281943) for more details.<br>

 The original works were by "Copyright Claimant":<br>
 ```
 WaterMelon Games Limited.
-Address: 361-363 Lockhart Street, Kiu Yin Building, Room 22B, HongKong, Hong Kong,
+Address: 361-363 Lockhart Street,
+Kiu Yin Building, Room 22B,
+HongKong,
+Hong Kong,
 ```
 With the following names attached to the registration:<br>
 ```